dazinator/dazinator.github.io/source/_posts/2015-08-16-aurelia-and-asp-net-5-mvc.md

 5. Enable automatic browser refresh
 6. Disable bundling when our application is running in development (to maintain an easy debugging experience should your browser not support source maps)

-If you are keen to for the next part, let me know in the comments!
+If you are keen for the next part, let me know in the comments!